twbs/bootstrap/site/content/docs/5.1/customize/sass.md

 ## Required keys

-Bootstrap assumes the presence of some specific keys within Sass maps as we used and extend these ourselves.
-As you customize the included maps, you may encounter errors where a specific Sass map's key is being used.
+Bootstrap assumes the presence of some specific keys within Sass maps as we used and extended these ourselves.
+As you customize the included maps, you may encounter errors where a specific Sass map's key is used.

 For example, we use the `primary`, `success`, and `danger` keys from `$theme-colors` for links, buttons, and form states.
 Replacing the values of these keys should present no issues, but removing them may cause Sass compilation issues.
-In these instances, you'll need to modify the Sass code that makes use of those values.
+In these instances, you'll need to modify the Sass code that uses those values.

 ## Functions